 To choose from an existing server or domain

-- In the Remote control page, click Windows NT security/local template and click the Add button.
+- In the Remote control page, click Windows NT security/local template or Windows NT security server authenticated and click the Add button.

 - In the List users from box, select either the core server name or a Windows NT domain name containing user accounts.

 - In the user list, select one or more users and click Insert to add them to the Inserted names list.

 - Click OK to add the selected names to the Remote Control Operators group on each device that receives these configuration settings.

 - If you want any of these users to be in the View only group, select them and move them over.
 Users can only be in one group.

 You can enter names manually by clicking in the Inserted names list and using any of the following formats to enter names.
 Use semicolons to separate names.

 - DOMAIN\username where DOMAIN is the name of any domain accessible to the target device.